Michigan Dem Scholten wins US House race over Trump loyalist

 Slotkin drew a high-profile endorsement from U.S. Rep. Liz Cheney, a conservative Republican who lost her own reelection bid in Wyoming’s GOP primary after breaking with Trump over the Capitol attack.

-Roughly a third of Michiganders say their families are falling behind financially.
-Nearly 6 in 10 say they are holding steady.
+Roughly a third of Michiganders said their families were falling behind financially.
+Nearly 6 in 10 said they were holding steady.

 AP reporter Amanda Seitz in Washington, D.C., contributed to this story.